solana-foundation/developer-content/docs/programs/lang-c.md

 title: "Developing with C"
 ---

-Solana supports writing on-chain programs using the C and C++ programming languages.
+Solana supports writing onchain programs using the C and C++ programming languages.

 ## Project Layout